 Within This Page

-The 2001 terrorist attacks at New York City's World Trade Center and the Pentagon, the 1995 bombing of Oklahoma City's Alfred P. Murrah Federal Office Building, and the 1996 bombing at Atlanta's Centennial Park, and more recently the bombing at the Boston Marathon, shook the nation, and made Americans aware of the need for better ways to protect occupants, assets, and buildings from human aggressors (e.g. disgruntled employees, criminals, vandals, lone active shooter, and terrorists).
-The 2001 terrorist attacks demonstrated the country's vulnerability to a wider range of threats and heightened public concern for the safety of workers and occupants in all Building Types.
+The 2001 terrorist attacks at New York City's World Trade Center and the Pentagon, the 1995 bombing of Oklahoma City's Alfred P. Murrah Federal Office Building, the 2013 Washington Navy Yard shooting, and the 2016 Ohio State University vehicle ramming attack d, shook the nation, and made Americans aware of the need for better ways to protect occupants, assets, public gatherings, and buildings from human aggressors (e.g. disgruntled employees, criminals, vandals, lone active shooter, and terrorists).
+The 2001 terrorist attacks demonstrated the country's vulnerability to a wider range of threats and heightened public concern for the safety of workers and occupants in all Building Types and public gathering spaces.
 Many federal agencies responding to these concerns have adopted an overarching philosophy to provide appropriate and cost-effective protection for building occupants.

 In addition to the FEMA risk reduction publications that provide background information for performing risk assessments and guidance for protective design approaches, different branches of the federal government developed design criteria for the protection of federal facilities.
-The most prominent of these agency design criteria are the Interagency Security Committee (ISC) risk management process, the Department of Defense Security Engineering Working group (DOD-SEWG), the Department of Veterans Affairs (VA), and the Department of State (DOS).
+The most prominent of these agency design criteria are the Interagency Security Committee (ISC) risk management process, the Department of Defense Unified facility Criteria, the Department of Veterans Affairs (VA) Physical Security Design Manuals, and the Department of State (DOS)Overseas Building Organization (OBO) Design Standards.
 Each of these government agencies considers the effects of terrorist explosive events on their facilities and the protection of their occupants.
 An overview of each of these agency design criteria is provided below.

 Interagency Security Committee (ISC)